 Section 4.
 TAX EXEMPT, NON-PROFIT STATUS

 Hui Heihei Wa’a shall be a nonprofit corporation incorporated and licensed pursuant to the laws of the State of Washington.
-Hui Heihei Wa’a shall be operated for charitable and educational purposes and shall foster national and international amateur sports competition in the sport of outrigger canoing.
+Hui Heihei Wa’a shall be operated for charitable and educational purposes, and shall foster national and international amateur sports competition in the sport of outrigger canoeing.
 Hui Heihei Wa’a shall operate consistent with and shall maintain a tax-exempt status in accordance with section 501(c) (3) of the Internal Revenue Code.

 ARTICLE II